There is something else beyond the conscious Ego

 The limits of the conscious Ego

 In this site the conscious Ego has always been considered as the central, fundamental core of the inner experience of each human being.
-However, a clear distinction has been made – and repeatedly confirmed – between the conscious Ego and the psychic experiences in which it is involved during the life, highlighting how – especially in our culture – this distinction is almost never taken into account, and the psychic experiences, not the conscious Ego, are considered as the quintessence of the human experience and personality of an individual.
-Actually the conscious Ego, deprived of the psychic experience that involves it, seems like an empty shell, a sort of indefinite self-consciousness lost in the void, a fish that, pulled out of the sea of the psyche in which it lives, ends up gasping in vain, until it dies.
-Therefore there seems to be an inseparable bond between the conscious Ego and the psychic experience, and consequently the individuality of the body-mind system represents the tuning element of the psychic experiences that involve a conscious Ego in the course of life.
+However, a clear distinction has been made – and repeatedly confirmed – between the conscious Ego and the psyche's experiences in which it is progressively involved during its life, highlighting how – especially in our culture – this distinction is almost never taken into account, and the experiences of the psyche, not the conscious Ego, are considered the quintessence of the human quality and personality of an individual.
+Actually the conscious Ego, deprived of the experiences that involves it, seems like an empty shell, a sort of indefinite self-consciousness lost in the void, a fish that, pulled out of the sea of the psyche in which it lives, ends up gasping in vain, until it dies.
+Therefore there seems to be an inseparable bond between the conscious Ego and its own psyche, and consequently the individuality of the organism system with its mind represents the tuning element of the experiences that involve a conscious Ego in the course of its life.

-However, the separation – made at least at a conceptual level – between the conscious Ego and its own psychic experiences has a reason of being, precisely because, in seeking the meaning of human life, we cannot ignore the enormous complex of variants that the psychic experience produces, of which – as we have noted many times – each person experiences a minimal band during his life.
-For each of us the other can represent something completely alien, because his psychic experiences are very different from ours, especially in the socio-cultural systems that – as is currently the case of the one in which we live – tend to enhance individual experiences, presenting them as values of freedom.
-But precisely because the conscious Ego tends to be completely dominated by psychic dynamics, the differences between individuals can become unbridgeable, and instead of recognizing in the other a conscious nucleus very similar to ours, even if subject to different psychic tunings, in interpersonal relationships the conflicts that characterize the human psyche as a whole end up prevailing.
-Therefore the first and most evident limit of the conscious Ego is given by its subordination to the psychic experiences that involve and dominate it, and the recognition of its own autonomy represents the first (fundamental) step towards the liberation from such domination.
+However, the separation – made at least at a conceptual level – between the conscious Ego and the experiences determined by its own psyche has a reason of being, precisely because, in seeking the meaning of human life, we cannot ignore the enormous complex of variants that the psyche produces, of which – as has been noted several times – each of us experiences only a very limited range during the course of his or her life.
+For each of us the others can represent something completely alien, because the experiences produced by their own psyche are very different from ours, especially in the socio-cultural systems that tend to enhance individual experiences, presenting them as values of freedom, as is currently the case of the one in which we live.
+But precisely because the conscious Ego tends to be completely dominated by the dynamics of its own psyche, the differences between individuals can become unbridgeable, and instead of recognizing in the other a conscious nucleus very similar to ours, even if subject to different tunings of the psyche, in interpersonal relationships the conflicts that characterize the human psyche as a whole end up prevailing.
+Therefore the first and most evident limit of the conscious Ego is given by its subordination to the psyche's experiences that involve and dominate it, and the recognition of its own autonomy represents the first (fundamental) step towards the liberation from such domination.

-We have also highlighted how, in relation to the psychic experiences in which it is involved, the conscious Ego can manifest its volitional intent, aimed at adopting strategies that can be very different from one person to another.
-Faced with what appear to be analogous or very similar psychic experiences, two individuals can react in a very different way: for example, when faced with a situation that endangers the safety of the body, a person can withdraw while becoming safe, while another can take on an attitude of challenge, even risking his/her life.
-However, in these cases, while the real situation is objectively perceptible, with regard to the psychic reactions experienced by the conscious Ego of the two subjects we can only rely on the descriptions provided by them, without any possibility of being able to arrive at a direct and objective experimental evaluation: the fear of the person who retreats could be much more intense than that experienced by the other subject, but also the so-called willpower, as we know, is a resource of which people are gifted to a very different degree.
+We have also highlighted how, in relation to the experiences of the psyche in which it is involved, the conscious Ego can manifest its volitional intent, aimed at adopting strategies that can be very different from one person to another.
+Faced with what appear to be analogous or very similar experiences, two individuals can react in a substantially different way: for example, when faced with a situation that endangers the safety of the body, a person can withdraw in search of safety, while another can take on an attitude of challenge, even risking his life.
+However, in these cases, while the real situation is objectively perceptible, with regard to the reactions experienced by the conscious Ego of the two subjects we can only rely on the descriptions provided by them, without any possibility of being able to arrive at a direct and objective experimental evaluation: the fear of the person who retreats could be much more intense than that experienced by the other subject, but also the so-called willpower, as we know, is a resource of which people are gifted to a very different degree.

-In any case, the level of involvement of the conscious Ego in psychic experiences is determined above all by their emotional tonality, and the strategies adopted by the Ego in a more or less instinctive way tend to do so that it can experience positive or neutral emotional states, avoiding as much as possible the negative ones.
-However, in most human lives, the succession of experienced emotional states over time seems to have its own inevitability (destiny) that goes far beyond the control capacity of the conscious Ego: the strategies adopted are almost always improvised, amateurish, and determined by programs of low value and not very effective, acquired through interactions with the socio-cultural environment.
-It is for these reasons that the conscious Ego, instead of being the lord and the governor of the mind, is its prisoner, and the behavior of human beings, instead of being governed by a conscious ruler able to make the best use of its superior resources, appears unpredictable, destructive or self-destructive, and often absurd.
+In any case, the level of involvement of the conscious Ego in the psyche's experiences is determined above all by their emotional tonality, and the strategies adopted by the Ego in a more or less instinctive way tend to do so that it can experience positive or neutral emotional states, avoiding as much as possible negative ones.
+However, in most human lives, the succession of the emotional states experienced over time seems to have its own inevitability (destiny) that goes far beyond the control capacity of the conscious Ego: the strategies adopted are almost always improvised, amateurish, and determined by programs of low value and not very effective, acquired through interactions with the socio-cultural environment.
+This is the reason why the conscious Ego, instead of being the lord and the governor of its mind, is its prisoner, and the behavior of human beings, instead of being governed by a conscious ruler able to make the best use of its superior resources, appears often unpredictable, destructive or self-destructive, and not infrequently absurd.
 Obviously, all this can be attributed to natural, genetic and physiological causes: after all, in accordance with our age's prevailing cultural trend, we are nothing more than (more or less) evolved animals, still produced by natural evolution.
 Therefore the individual destiny cannot be anything else other than the aleatory and temporary result of the variables in play in nature's dynamics.

-The limits of the conscious Ego are determined first of all by its poor ability to react to the psychic experiences that involve it and to defend its autonomy in relation to them, be they positive or negative in terms of emotions.
-Moreover, the fact of being part of a social environment composed of millions of individuals, each with its own Ego – in turn subjected to other psychic tunings – with all the cultural dynamics, the conditionings and the programs deriving from it, represents another very strong limit to the liberating evolution of the conscious Ego: the possibilities of isolating oneself in a positive environment for this evolution are today very limited.
-For all these reasons so many human beings end up behaving like automata – not in the sense of mechanical robots but, indeed, human automata – whose conscious Ego, prisoner of its reference psychophysical system, is continually overwhelmed by psychic reactions of all kinds, towards which it has no other defense resources than the poor programs transmitted to him/her by the cultural environment in which he/she lives.
+The limits of the conscious Ego are determined first of all by its poor ability to react to the experiences determined by the psyche that involve it and to defend its autonomy in relation to them, be they positive or negative in terms of emotions.
+Moreover, the fact of being part of a social environment composed of millions of individuals, each with its own Ego – in turn subject to other attunements of the psyche – with all the cultural dynamics, the conditionings and the programs deriving from it, represents another very strong limit to the liberating evolution of the conscious Ego: the possibilities of isolating oneself in a positive environment for this evolution are today very limited.
+For all these reasons so many human beings end up behaving like automata – not in the sense of mechanical robots, but human automata nonetheless – whose conscious Ego, prisoner of its reference psychophysical system, is continually overwhelmed by reactions of all kinds determined by the psyche, towards which it has no other defense resources than the poor programs transmitted to it by the cultural environment in which it lives.
 The behavior of these human automata can be unpredictable and bizarre: often the consequences of their actions are negative for others and for themselves.
-As far as their inner life is concerned, the conscious Ego undergoes defenseless, in the course of a lifetime, psychic experiences of every kind, mainly negative, and in many cases it even fails to become aware of its own independent existence.
+As far as their inner life is concerned, the conscious Ego undergoes defenseless, in the course of a lifetime, experiences of every kind, not infrequently negative, and in many cases it is not even able to become aware of the possibility of its own autonomous existence.

 The liberating desire to exist of the conscious Ego

-But it is precisely in this context, so little encouraging for the future of humanity, that the presence of something that exercises a call upon the conscious Ego is inserted, as if wanted to awaken it from the state of helpless passivity towards the human psyche in which it stays throughout life.
-We could also consider this call as originating from some particular psychic tuning, given that everything which the Ego consciously experiences can be considered psyche, but in this case it is a liberating psychic experience, which presents characteristics substantially different from the usual tunings of the human psyche.
-These tend to have a coercive and dominant, or deceptive and illusory, effect on the conscious Ego, whether they debase it through negative emotions or sensations such as fear, pain or punishment, or that they conquer it with positive and tempting, even if illusory, allurements like pleasure, ambition, power and the desire for happiness through wealth.
-All these aspects, however important and convincing they may seem to the conscious Ego, are limited to human life and its duration, while the desire to exist of the Ego goes beyond time, so that the human psyche reinterprets it in the (illusory) terms of limitless elongation of the duration of earthly life (except then having to find also the resources to counteract the deterioration of mental faculties due to age).
+But it is precisely in this context, so little encouraging for the future of humankind, that the presence of something that exercises a call upon the conscious Ego is inserted, something tha seems to try to awaken it from the state of helpless passivity towards the human psyche in which it remains throughout its life.
+We could also consider this call as originating from some particular tuning of the psyche, given that everything which the Ego consciously experiences can be considered psyche, but in this case it is a liberating experience, which presents characteristics substantially different from the normal tunings of the human psyche.
+These tend to have a coercive and dominant, or deceptive and illusory, effect on the conscious Ego, whether they demean it through negative emotions or sensations such as fear, pain or punishment, or that they conquer it with positive and tempting, even if illusory, allurements like pleasure, ambition, power and the desire for happiness through wealth.
+All these aspects, however important and convincing they may seem to the conscious Ego, are limited to human life and its duration, while the desire to exist of the Ego goes beyond time, so that the human psyche reinterprets it in the (illusory) terms of a limitless elongation of the duration of earthly life (only to then have to deal with the problems arising from the deterioration of mental faculties due to age).

-The progress made by scientific research, and the knowledge derived from it, confirm that all psychic experiences are determined by the functioning of our brain.
-Not only that, but in the context of strong objective reality, as it appears in our age and in our culture, what exists in time is the brain and its activity, and the same conscious Ego is nothing but a product of such activity.
+The progress made by scientific research, and the knowledge derived from it, assert that all the psyche's experiences are determined by the functioning of our brain.
+Not only that, but in the context of strong objective reality, as it appears in our age and in our culture, what exists in time is the brain and its activity, and the same conscious Ego would be nothing but a product of such activity.
 This topic has been dealt with in the page on human consciousness.
-Consequently, also the conscious Ego should be annihilated when brain activity ceases definitively, due to the process we call death.
-There is nothing strange in this position, because the human brain is destined to deteriorate and die: up to now, at least, it has always been so.
-Therefore the brain of a living organism cannot in any way escape the certainty of its own temporary state and death (expressed by the saying: who was born must die) and it is no wonder if this form of awareness is reflected on the conscious Ego.
+Consequently, also the conscious Ego could be annihilated when brain activity ceases definitively, due to the process we call death.
+There is nothing strange in this position, because the human brain is destined to deteriorate and dissolve: up to now, at least, it has always been so.
+Therefore the brain of a living organism cannot in any way escape the certainty of its own temporary state and death (expressed by the saying: who was born must die) and it is no wonder if this form of awareness is also reflected in the conscious Ego.

-It should be well understood that, while remaining within the limits of the strong reality and the scientific knowledge that refers to it, even I (my body, my brain, my psyche), like billions of human beings, am nothing but a particular fragment of an evolutionary process that transcends me, going far beyond the comprehension and control abilities of which I am endowed.
+It should be well understood that, while remaining within the limits of the strong reality and the scientific knowledge that refers to it, even my I (my body, my brain, my psyche), like other billions of human beings, is nothing but a particular fragment of an evolutionary process that transcends it, going far beyond the comprehension and control abilities of which it is endowed.
 At the same time, my conscious Ego – whatever be the cause that created it – has assumed a role of knowledge and a peculiar dignity in front of this process, which give it the right, if not to make judgments, at least to defend the self-affirmation of its own conscious activity.
-Since I consciously go through the vicissitudes of life, assimilating and digesting both positive and negative psychic experiences, I acquire the right to make a meaning out of my individual existence, something that represents an advantage, an achievement or a merit for me as a conscious Ego, beyond the possible advantage for the evolutionary process that transcends me, in which I am temporarily involved as an actor.
-And since this meaning is not revealed to me satisfactorily in the course of this life, I can at least defend my right to a more complete existence, and more in harmony with my spiritual needs.
+Since I consciously go through the vicissitudes of life, assimilating and digesting both positive and negative experiences, I acquire the right to give a meaning to my individual existence, something that represents an advantage, an achievement or a merit for me as a conscious Ego, beyond the possible advantage for the evolutionary process that transcends me, in which I find myself temporarily involved as an actor.
+And since this meaning is not revealed to me satisfactorily in the course of this life, I can at least defend my right to a more complete existence, more in harmony with my spiritual needs.

 Precisely because at the end of my life I will still have to cross, in one way or another, the threshold of death, I cannot and I must not delude myself that my conscious Ego can continue to exist as a product of the brain's activity.
-The psychic experiences that it will eventually encounter in the afterlife should be allowed by an energy structure of a different nature.
+The mental experiences that it will eventually encounter in the afterlife should be allowed by an energy structure of a different nature.
 The weak reality shows us a particular representation of this energetic structure, which is commonly called spirit.
-In the context of the strong reality the nature of the spirit escapes us completely, so much so that even its very existence can be questioned.
-The phenomena and events of the weak reality do not give us an adequate knowledge of the characteristics of the spirit, but present us with a complex (and controversial) picture of the operative possibilities at its disposal.
-The most important fact for us is that, as we cross the threshold of death, our conscious Ego – freeing itself from the body and brain – would be associated with the spirit and perhaps would also be assimilated by it.
+In the context of strong reality the nature of the spirit escapes us completely, so much so that even its very existence can be questioned.
+The phenomena and events of weak reality do not give us an adequate knowledge of the characteristics of the spirit, but present us with a complex (and controversial) picture of the operative possibilities at its disposal.
+The most important fact for us is that, as we cross the threshold of death, our conscious Ego – freeing itself from the body and brain – would be associated with the spirit and to a certain extent it would also be assimilated.
 The possible relations between the conscious Ego and the spirit in the course of human life have been examined in the page dedicated to the theories about the spirit.
-Here it is opportune to remember that, even in the context of the strong reality, when one tries to investigate the psyche one must come to terms with that ambiguous and misleading factor which is called with the term of the unconscious.
+Here it is opportune to remember that, even in the context of strong reality, when one tries to investigate the psyche one must come to terms with that ambiguous and misleading factor which is called the unconscious.

-What can be said, in any case, is that if the conscious Ego were to cross the threshold of death without being annihilated, it would be received and incorporated into the structure of a spirit, going through a process of transformation characterized by the detachment from the psychophysical structure which encloses it in the course of human life, and from the access to a different order of psychic experiences, on the nature of which some clues are offered to us by many NDEs and by some mediumistic communications.
-As we had already occasion to notice, in this new dimension the psychic nature of what is perceived as real would be much more evident, even though these psychic experiences would be certainly different from those to which we are accustomed in this life.
+What can be said, in any case, is that if the conscious Ego were to cross the threshold of death without being annihilated, it would be received and incorporated into the structure of a spirit, going through a process of transformation characterized by the detachment from the psychophysical structure which encloses it in the course of human life, and from the access to a different order of mental experiences, on the nature of which some clues are offered to us by many NDEs and by some mediumistic communications.
+As we had already occasion to notice, in this new dimension the mental nature of what is perceived as real would be much more evident, even though these experiences would be determined by a psyche certainly different from the one we are accustomed in this life.
 For example, the desires to which the conscious Ego is particularly sensitive during this life - so much so as to induce many people to imagine as paradise a dimension in which such desires would be fulfilled – could be replaced by completely different desires, precisely of a spiritual kind.
-It is not to be excluded, however, that the conscious Ego passes through a transitory phase, characterized by the simultaneous presence both of desires of earthly origin and others of a spiritual nature.
+It is not to be excluded, however, that the conscious Ego could pass through a transitory phase, characterized by the simultaneous presence both of desires of earthly origin and others of a spiritual nature.

 The conscious Ego and the spirit

-The spiritual existence of the conscious Ego, linked to that alien energy structure (with respect to the body-brain structure with which we temporarily live human life) that we have called spirit, will probably involve a progressive evanescence of the earthly experience.
+The spiritual existence of the conscious Ego, linked to that energy structure that we have called spirit, alien with respect to the body-brain structure with which we temporarily live our human life, will probably involve a progressive evanescence of the earthly experience.
 We are not even able to know through which instrument the Ego, once separated from the brain, could still access the memories of its earthly life.
-It could be objected that without memory there cannot be a continuity of individual existence, and therefore of the Ego's sense of identity, but it does not seem to me that it must necessarily be so: the perception of our identity, as well as the perception of reality, can be independent of memory, even though memory undoubtedly enriches and stabilizes our personal identity.
+It could be objected that without memory there cannot be a continuity of individual existence, and therefore of the Ego's sense of identity, but it does not seem to me that it must necessarily be so: the perception of our identity, as well as the perception of reality, can be independent of memory, even though memory undoubtedly enriches and stabilizes our personal identity as human beings.
 However, in the eventual transition to the spiritual dimension, the Ego could bring with it many memories of its own human experience.
-But if these memories progressively lose their importance, until they become completely irrelevant in the context of the psychic experiences of the spiritual dimension, what meaning could we attribute to human life?
+But if these memories progressively lose their importance, until they become completely irrelevant in the context of the experiences of the spiritual dimension, what meaning could we attribute to human life?

-One possible answer could be this: based on cosmic laws whose origin, at least for now, escapes us, human life (and – why not? – life on other worlds other than the Earth), and the psychic experiences that it entails, could be indispensable for the creation, growth and evolution of the conscious Ego, so that it can then be associated with a spirit in another dimension.
-In fact, the transformations which the conscious Ego goes through in the course of this life could be interpreted as a preparation and a training for a different type of existence.
+One possible answer could be this: based on cosmic laws whose origin, at least for now, escapes us, human life – and perhaps even life on worlds other than Earth – and the experiences determined by the psyche that it entails, could be indispensable for the creation, growth and evolution of the conscious Ego, so that it can then be associated with a spirit in another dimension.
+In fact, the transformations which the conscious Ego goes through in the course of this life could be interpreted as a preparation and training for a different type of existence.
 I wish I could say that this operation will be successful for the conscious Ego of every human being, but I'm not sure, and it certainly doesn't depend on me.
-If we observe the natural processes, we see that of many eggs produced by an organism only a few develop a new born, the others are assimilated by other organisms or deteriorate due to environmental causes.
+If we observe the natural processes, we see that of many eggs or seeds produced by an organism only a few develop a new born or a new plant, the others are assimilated by other organisms or deteriorate due to environmental causes.
 And even among the new born, few reach maturity.
-Among higher animals, and in particular among humans, the number of new individuals born at each generation is reduced, parental care is more assiduous and the chances of survival are greater, but – even in this case – only a percentage (more or less high) reaches maturity.
+Among higher animals, and in particular among humans, the number of new individuals born at each generation is reduced, parental care is more assiduous and the chances of survival are greater, but – even in this case – only a more or less high percentage reaches maturity.

-As for the evolution of the conscious Ego, as we have observed, for most human beings, the conditioning, the socio-cultural programs, and above all those psychic tunings whose power of involvement and command on the Ego derives from their widespread diffusion and sharing (and from the weakness of the individual Ego towards the mass), end up prevailing, inhibiting the evolutionary process of the Ego, which can remain blocked at the level that I have called the human automaton.
-At this stage the energies of the human being can be employed in the best way within the productive, organizational and cultural social system of which a person is a part.
-However, the doubt remains that in this way the metaphorical human eggs, instead of giving life to chicks, become in effect a beautiful omelette.
-But it may well be that I am wrong, and that the conscious Ego of every human being can then be associated with a spirit, regardless of its evolution in the course of earthly life.
-Mine are only particularly insidious psychic lucubrations, about which it is not permissible to proclaim any certainty.
+As for the evolution of the conscious Ego, as we have observed, for most human beings, the conditioning, the socio-cultural programs, and above all those tunings of the psyche whose power of involvement and command on the Ego derives from their widespread diffusion and sharing (and from the weakness of the individual Ego towards the mass), end up prevailing, inhibiting the evolutionary process of the Ego, which can remain blocked at the level that I have called the human automaton.
+At this stage the energies of a human being can be employed in the best way within the productive, organizational and cultural social system of which a person is a part.
+However, the doubt remains that in this way the metaphorical human eggs, instead of giving life to chicks, become in effect an omelette.
+But it may be that I am wrong, and that the conscious Ego of every human being can then be associated with a spirit, regardless of its evolution in the course of earthly life.
+Mine are only particularly insidious lucubrations coming from the psyche, about which it is not permitted to proclaim any certainty.

 The call of the spirit

-If we want to consider the spirit as the source of this signal (which manifests in any case as a psychic experience that – as or more than others – involves the conscious Ego), many questions arise which we are unable to answer: there is a link between this spirit and the conscious Ego?
-Is the spirit endowed with its own individuality, its own personality, its own consciousness? why does the Ego feel attracted by this spiritual call?
-It seems to me useless to try to give answers, which would still be free and imaginative, to these questions.
-But even these psychic instances are in all respects part of the dynamics of the human psyche, and it is important to remember and reiterate how these dynamics – although manifesting in our mind through brain activity – have an origin that remains for us (that is, for our conscious Ego) unknown.
+If we want to consider the spirit as the source of this signal (which manifests in any case as a mental experience that – as or more than others – captures the attention of the conscious Ego), many questions arise which we are unable to answer: is there a link between this spirit and the conscious Ego? is the spirit endowed with its own individuality, its own personality, its own consciousness? why does the Ego feel attracted by this spiritual call?
+It seems useless to me to try to give answers, which could still seem gratuitous and imaginative, to these questions.
+But these instances are also reflected by the dynamics of the human psyche, and it is important to remember and reiterate how these dynamics – although manifesting in our mind through brain activity – have an origin that remains for us (that is, for our conscious Ego) mysterious.
 We can hypothesize their source, recognize it, call it with one or the other name, but not know it and, less than ever, control it.
 The psyche is a process that controls and uses us human beings, not vice versa.

-The call of the spirit has a particular value because it induces the Ego to become aware of its own autonomy and its neutrality, if so can I express myself, against the dynamics of the human psyche in which it is ensnared, for better or for worse, in the course of earthly life.
-The spirit shows the Ego the possibility of experiencing psychic tunings different from the human ones, and the Ego begins to awaken from the sleep in which it was under the illusion of being the center of control and command of the psyche.
-The conscious Ego begins to observe with wonder, but also with serene detachment, the long, complex and unfathomable chain of events that – through the development of the first single-celled organisms, the subsequent evolution of multicellular plants and animals, the organization of the nervous system up to the complexity of the human brain – has led to the birth and growth of that single psychophysical structure constituted by the body and the brain from which its conscious individuality originated.
-It realizes that, beyond the role played in the evolutionary process of human societies by the intelligence, the will, the creativity and the capacity for action and organization at its disposal, there exists a need that requires its separation with respect to the body and the brain to which it is bound (and of which it is a hostage), and must be aware, if destiny allows it to go through the whole route of human existence, of the deterioration to which may be subject, in the final phase of life, both the body and the mind.
+The call of the spirit has a particular value because it induces the Ego to become aware of its own autonomy and its neutrality, if I may put it this way, towards the dynamics of the human psyche in which it is ensnared, for better or for worse, in the course of its earthly life.
+The spirit shows the Ego the possibility of experiencing mental tunings different from the human ones, and the Ego begins to awaken from the sleep in which it was under the illusion of being the center of control and command of the psyche.
+The conscious Ego begins to observe with wonder, but also with serene detachment, the long, complex and unfathomable chain of events that – through the development of the first single-celled organisms, the subsequent evolution of multicellular plants and animals, the organization of the nervous system up to the complexity of the human brain – has led to the birth and growth of that single psychophysical structure constituted by the organism and the brain from which its conscious individuality originated.
+It realizes that, beyond the role played in the evolutionary process of human societies by intelligence, will, creativity and capacity for action and organization that are at its disposal, there exists a need that requires its separation with respect to the body and the brain to which it is bound (and of which it is hostage), and must be aware, if destiny allows it to go through the whole route of human existence, of the deterioration to which both its body and the mental activity of its brain may be subject, in the final phase of life.

 Kant & Swedenborg